KTRayudu/DPM_Project_Person_count_in_vedio/README.md

 Weekly Plan

 Week1 :Working on basic code, data gathering

 Week2:working on the complete code in python.

-Week3,4:working on the website and the remaining chunks of the code
+Week3:working on the website designing and the vedio processing in website

-Week5:working on the completion of website designing
+Week4:working on the completion of website designing

-Week6: Testing the website.
+Week5: Testing the website and completing the documnetation.

-Week7:documentation and pending works